deeppavlov/dialog_flow_demo/ frequently_asked_question_bot/README.md

 ```commandline
 docker-compose up -d
 ```
-### python env
+### Run with Python environment
-In order for the bot to work, set the bot token via [.env](.env.example).
+In order for the bot to work, set the bot token, example is in [.env](.env.example).
 First step is setting enviriment variables:
 ```
 export TG_BOT_TOKEN=*******
 ```